projectatomic/atomic/docs/atomic-host.1.md

 # COMMANDS
 **status**
-Print information about the current deployments.
+List information about all deployments

 **rollback**
-Set the previously booted tree as the default.
+Switch to alternate installed tree at next boot

 **upgrade**
-Perform an Atomic system upgrade.
-This process will not modify your current system.
+Upgrade to the latest Atomic tree if one is available

 # SEE ALSO
     man rpm-ostree